 At home the zoo realises the importance of its local habitats and wildlife.
 If you keep your eyes open while walking around the zoo you will see many unusual native birds, butterflies, insect, reptiles and amphibians happily living alongside their more exotic companions.
-The zoo maintains 2 areas of natural meadow within its grounds and its lake is home to a thriving colony of toads.
+The zoo maintains 2 areas of natural meadow within its grounds and its sitatunga wetland (enclosure 31) is home to a thriving colony of toads.
 During some years paths have had to be closed because of the number of young toad and froglets leaving the lake.
 Weeds and nettles are not automatically cleared as in some zoos and are encouraged in many areas to provide food and shelter for our own important wildlife.

 On entering the Zoo you will notice an abundance of house sparrows.
 These are monitored by a British Ornithologist Trust ringer and nest boxes are scattered throughout, supporting a population of nearly 1,000 birds by the end of summer.
 Spring time (from mid March to June) is a lovely time to visit and the sounds of our white storks clattering their beaks as part of their courtship on a wind free day can reverberate around the zoo.
 These storks are all part of the zoo's rewilding project.

 Fundraising at the zoo has in the past benefited the Yupukari river turtles through the Rupununi learners (an Amazon Indian education co-operative in Guyana).
 In conjunction with Linton Zoo in Cambridgeshire a project initiated and run by the local indigenous peoples of the area called "The Yupukari river turtle head start program" has been successfully supported.
 This has achieved fantastic results and has the support of all the schools around the Yupukari river.
 The aim is to protect the adult female turtles that lay the eggs by involving the local communities and their children and change their view on this species from that of a good opportunity meal to one when just males are harvested for special occasion meals!